9 Types of Microlearning that Leverage your Employees’Learning

 You can turn your typical eLearning or macro learning course into a series of microlearning nuggets that are linked together in a learning path.
 These are created for mobile learning or mLearning, offering learners the freedom to access on the device of their choosing and at their own leisure.

-2. Performance Support Tools (PSTs) or job aids
+2. Performance support tools (PSTs) or job aids

 Microlearning is a great way to help learners improve their performance.
 PSTs are just-in-time learning aids that are developed to answer specific needs and are available in the learner’s workflow.
 They may provide a quick repair, a ready reckoner to help them with their assignment, or a checklist to ensure that the result is of the needed quality.
 Microlearning is an excellent way to address these specialized just-in-time learning requirements.

 Implementing Microlearning brings numerous benefits to your corporation.
 However, transforming from the existing format to microlearning is more than cutting the larger eLearning course into lots of pieces.
 So, what should we do it?
-According to experienced consultants of F.Learning, there are 6 important strategies for corporate training.
-If you are searching for some tips to build your microlearning strategy, take a look at this.
+According to experienced consultants of F. Learning Studio, there are 6 important strategies for corporate training.
+If you are searching for some tips to build your microlearning strategy, take a look at 6 microlearning strategies for successful corporate training.

 Recommended reading: